 *** You may not need to set 'Result not available (90)'.
 During the export process, you can choose to set this outcome for all unset VET outcomes

 Outcome data is available in the enrolment record, the student record, the class record and via the 'Find related' outcomes option.

-From the file menu, select Activity > Outcomes to see all outcomes in the database.
+Go to the Outcomes window to see all outcomes in the database.
 The outcomes list view allows you to search and sort on all outcomes, or use the core filter to view outcomes in progress, pre-commencement or completed.